metabase/metabase/docs/databases/connections/mysql.md

 # MySQL

+> We recommend using MySQL version 8.0.33 or higher, though older versions may work.

 To add a database connection, click on the **gear** icon in the top right, and navigate to **Admin settings** > **Databases** > **Add a database**.

 ## Settings